dianniii/dianniii/README.md

 I'm Diana and I'm a Frontend Developer based in Saint-Petersburg.
 <br><br>

+- 💼 With over 2 years of professional experience in frontend development
 - 💬 In addition to programming, I enjoy reading books and playing tennis.